swiss/ld-prototype-proxy/README.md

 * Additionally the proxy provides a web interface under `http://localhost:3000/` to issue SPARQL requests to itself.

-> [!NOTE]
+#### Authentication & Authorization

-> The current version of the proxy does not yet authenticate users.
-All request
+The current version of the proxy does not yet feature any authentication methods.

-> are processed for the default user and yield appropriate results.
+For demonstration purposes a user's role can be provided directly in the following two ways.

+1. By specifying a default role on start-up with the `--role` option.
+   e.g. `node ../config/upi --port 3001 --role admin`
+2. By specifying the `role` header of the request.

 ### Logging